Robertson Petroleum Group strikes the basin of success.

-When hiring, Robertson Petroleum seeks candidates with more than 10 years of experience in the industry, primarily from a fracturing service company, that worked their way from “a frac tank guy” to a service leader.
+When hiring, Robertson Petroleum seeks candidates with more than 10 years experience in the industry, primarily from a fracturing service company, that worked their way from “a frac tank guy” to a service leader.

 Ready For Production

-The firm has experienced executive consultants who serve as liaisons between the service company and operator.
+The firm has experienced executive consultants that serve as liaisons between the service company and operator.
 They are trained to follow procedures that include toe prep, hydraulic fracturing, wireline, Drillout, workover and recompletion.
 They also have experience with the absolute majority of fracturing service companies, sleeve/plug service companies and chemical providers.

 If needed, they can offer expert advice on N2, CO2, Gel, XL Gel, Slickwater, Oil-Based and HVFR.
 The firm also employs quality control consultants that are responsible for fracturing or cementing quality control standards.